Berkshire East Ski Resort: Terrain and Lifts

 Berkshire East also has a single Magic Carpet, located on the Bobcat novice slope.

 Snowmaking

 Berkshire East can make snow on all of its trails.
 The snowmaking system is composed almost exclusively of fan guns.
 The snowmaking fleet is dominated by SMI Polecats and Wizzards, as well as Areco fan guns.

 Racing

 Berkshire East and Thunder Mountain have both been known for strong racing programs.
 Numerous successful racers, ranging from Massachusetts high school state champions to United States Ski Team members have trained and raced at Berkshire East.
 Berkshire East frequently hosts USSA and MIAA slalom and giant slalom championship races.
 Additionally, it is a frequent venue for ski mountaineering races.

+Involvement with Burke Mountain and Smugglers Notch

+Berkshire East's owner Jon Shaefer is the CEO of Bear Den Partners, a New England ski resort investment group.
+On May 2nd, 2025, Bear Den Partners closed on its purchase of Burke Mountain Resort in Vermont.
+Due to the purchase, Berkshire East and Catamount Unlimited Summit Season Pass Holders receive two weekend or holiday lift tickets at Burke, unlimited midweek, non-holiday skiing at Burke, 50% off additional weekend or holiday days, and 25% off lodging stays at Burke Mountain Hotel.
+Berkshire East and Catamount Locals and Weekday Summit Pass Holders get unlimited midweek, non-holiday skiing at Burke, and 25% off lodging stays at Burke Mountain Hotel.

+On February 11, 2026, Bear Den Partners acquired a majority ownership interest in Smugglers’ Notch Resort from Bill Stritzler, who has owned Smuggs for 29 years and whose family will retain an ownership stake in the resort.
+Stritzler’s daughter and Smuggs CEO Lisa Howe will serve as an advisor on the future of the mountain.